apfreeman/Unit-15-Machine-Learning-Trading-Bot/README.md

  - SVM Model
  - Short Window Size = 8
  - Long Window Size = 200
- - Date Offset = 6 monts
+ - Date Offset = 6 months

  These parameters produces the best accuracy score.

- It is worth noting however that the XGboost model, using the defualt 4,100, 6month parameters was not far behind in accuracy and was significantly better than the baseline model.
+ It is worth noting however that the XGboost model, using the default 4,100, 6month parameters was not far behind in accuracy and was significantly better than the baseline model.